Press for Sensation Blues

 For McKinley Robinson, the protagonist in Bennett Kelly’s debut novel Sensation Blues, a newfound love of music — specifically his hometown of Clarksdale, Mississippi’s chief export, blues music — takes him from being a teenager adrift, living in his overachieving older brother’s shadow, to studying guitar in a cemetery in the middle of the night, obsessively listening to Son House and Muddy Waters, busking on street corners to save for a guitar amp, cutting class to dip his toes in the Memphis scene.
 Released this fall, the novel follows McKinley’s journey of music-discovery and self-discovery in the birthplace of the blues.

 A journalist based in New Brunswick, New Jersey, Kelly’s vivid prose places us solidly in McKinley’s world, one where realizing his talent becomes his everything, where parents just don’t understand (but one supportive uncle does), and where music made three-quarters of a century before he was born might not provide all the answers, but that’s okay when the questions they’re igniting in his head are this exciting.
 I caught up with Kelly over email to talk about the book; read our conversation below, and hear more this Saturday, November 16th from 2 to 5 p.m., when he appears at Repo Records at 506 South Street for a book signing event." - John Vettese.
-Read the interview here
+Read the full interview here

 "Bennett Kelly is an award-winning music journalist from New Jersey who has written a novel that weaves the story of a fictional contemporary Clarksdale, Mississippi family, with the rich tapestry of the giants of the blues.